chiaratardioli/aws-restart-journey/Labs/Storage and Archiving/Amazon_EBS.md

 ![Create Volume From Snapshot](./images/snapshot-create-volume.png)

-The Volume status of my new volume is *Available*.
+The Volume status of my ume is *Available*.

 ![Restored Volume Available](./images/restored-volume-available.png)

-**Note**: When restoring a snapshot to a new volume, I can also modify the configuration, such as changing the volume type, size, or Availability Zone.
+**Note**: When restoring a snapshot to a ume, I can also modify the configuration, such as changing the volume type, size, or Availability Zone.

 2. Attaching the restored volume to the EC2 instance dz